urosceh/zilla-backend/README.md

 To run the project go to **Run and Debug** VsCode menu and select **Run App** configuration.
 See _*documentation/api-docs.yaml*_ to find more about the API.

+## Seed

+You need to have admin user in order to seed the data.
+To seed database with test data first run the app, then go to **Run and Debug** VsCode menu and run **Seed App** configuration.

+# Purge

+To purge the database of test data first run the app, then go to **Run and Debug** VsCode menu and run **Purge App** configuration.

 ### Sending mails

 When admin user sends _/api/user/create-batch_ request with emails in the body, users are created with those emails and have a password generated for them.
 The password, if NODE_ENV == "test" is appended to **passwords.txt** file in the root of the directory.